KarenTuk/Among-Us-Predictions/README.md

 ![Histogram](./images/3.png)

 Also calculated the confidence interval of the sampling distribution, where I can estimate with a 95% confidence what the probability of winning the next game of Among Us.
+For this specific data set, the confidence interval is between 48% and 67%.
+This means that there is a 95% probability that the probability of winning the next game of Among Us is between 48% and 67%.

 ![95% Confidence interval](./images/4.png)